Nerwyn/ha-nunjucks/README.md

 ### Miscellaneous

-Functions that are not from the Home Assistant templating documentation.
+Functions that are not from or related to functions in the Home Assistant templating documentation.

 | Name        | Type     | Arguments | Description                                                                                                                                           |
 | ----------- | -------- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |